 This spacious, landscaped park sits under the road and railway viaduct and is accessed down long flights of steps.
 It's equipped with showers, a first aid post and a large, wooded picnic area with tables and benches.

-Many people bring picnics and portable barbecues, as the area is short of places to eat out, though there's a mobile snack bar and a restaurant in the nearby boating centre, which also has facilities for rowing, sailing, kayaking and other water sports.
+Many people bring picnics and portable barbecues, as the area is short of places to eat out.
+But there's a mobile snack bar and a restaurant in the nearby boating centre, which also has facilities for rowing, sailing, kayaking and other water sports.

 Quick and easy to get to from the centre of Marseille the Plages de Corbière are highly popular with locals.
 They're close to the city's rough and ready northern suburbs and can get rowdy at night.

 There's very limited parking and on fine days (and evenings) you will see lines of cars stretching for miles along the road.
-It's best not to drive here but, if you must, be sure to arrive by the beginning of the afternoon and don't leave valuables in the car.
+It's best not to drive here but, if you really must, be sure to arrive by the beginning of the afternoon and don't leave valuables in the car.

 CARRY LE ROUET

 Immediately outside L'Estaque are the Blue Coast calanques - Niolon, Méjean and Ensuès la Redonne - and small rocky coves (Les Eaux Salées is one of the larger ones).
 The beaches proper really begin at Carry le Rouet.

 A pleasure port noted for its open-air seafood feasts in winter and connection with the French film star Fernandel, Carry is also a good starting point for walks and hikes along the coast.

 Just outside the town to the east, the Plage du Rouet, sometimes known as the Plage des Tamaris, is the town's largest and best-equipped beach.
 It has a sailing and kayaking centre, paddle-boats for hire, two diving schools, a (paid-for) car-park for 450 vehicles and toilets and showers.